 Those who are serious about pursuing careers as firefighters even take specialized courses in fire technology.
 Earning more course certifications in the field of firefighting and emergency services will provide a bigger room for career advancement in the future.

-You’ll Need to Have Good Physical and Mental Health
+3. Good Physical and Mental Health

 When responding to emergencies, you should be in tip-top shape, both physically and mentally.
 Firefighting can be a very physically and emotionally draining profession, and being fit will make you an integral part of your department.